sindresorhus/execa/readme.md

 We recommend against using this option since it is:
 - not cross-platform, encouraging shell-specific syntax.
 - slower, because of the additional shell interpretation.
-- unsafe, allowing command injection.
+- unsafe, potentially allowing command injection.

 #### stripFinalNewline